VampireAotD/anilibrary/README.md

   <img src="art/logo.svg" alt="Anilibrary logo" style="width: 75%">
 </p>

-Application for scraping anime data from different supported sites

 [![Frontend build](https://github.com/VampireAotD/anilibrary/actions/workflows/frontend-build.yml/badge.svg)](https://github.com/VampireAotD/anilibrary/actions/workflows/frontend-build.yml)
 [![Backend build](https://github.com/VampireAotD/anilibrary/actions/workflows/backend-build.yml/badge.svg)](https://github.com/VampireAotD/anilibrary/actions/workflows/backend-build.yml)

+> [!WARNING]
-:warning: This project has a lot more to improve, for example: code base, working with other services, frontend part, and, in time, it all **will be improved**, but for now, **Anilibrary is not considered stable, breaking changes will occur, so for now - it need to be used for development purposes only!**
+> This project has a lot more to improve, for example: code base, working with other services, frontend part,
+> and, in time, it all **will be improved**, but for now, **Anilibrary is not considered stable, breaking changes will
+> occur, so for now - it need to be used for development purposes only!**

 ---